 Imagine a Philadelphia where every community regardless of location or wealth has access to fresh, healthy fruit grown right in the neighborhood. . .

 The Philadelphia Orchard Project plants and supports community orchards in the city of Philadelphia.
 Since 2007, POP has worked with community-based groups and volunteers to plan and plant orchards filled with useful and edible plants in neighborhoods across the city.
 POP provides orchard design assistance, plant materials, and training in orchard care.
 Community organizations own, maintain, and harvest the orchards, expanding community-based food production.
 Orchards are planted in formerly vacant lots, community gardens, schoolyards, and other urban spaces, almost exclusively in low-wealth neighborhoods where people lack access to fresh fruit.
+POP orchard partners and sites with public access can be found on the Orchard Planting Page.
+To find out more about our activities over the last year, please read our 2018 Annual Report.

 Founded in 2007 by economic development pioneer Paul Glover, POP is part of a growing movement across the world to develop more sustainable, equitable, and ethical local food systems.
 Philadelphia is one of the centers of this work, with some 40,000 vacant lots and the highest poverty rate among big cities in America.
 As the cost of energy, food, and health care rises, the low-wealth neighborhoods where POP plants are the most vulnerable to hunger and related health problems.
 Orchards and community vegetable gardens offer neighborhoods the most direct access to healthy food, and build people’s capacity to feed their families and neighbors.